Let's Get Physical

-Let's Get Physical is an album by Elephant Man released on Bad Boy in 2008.
+Let's Get Physical is the sixth studio album by Jamaican musician Elephant Man released on Bad Boy in 2008.

 The first single from the album, "Five-O" features Wyclef Jean.

 The song "Willie Bounce" appeared on several mixtapes in early 2006.
 Elephant Man borrowed the first few bars from "I Will Survive" by Gloria Gaynor.

 The second single "Jump" was released on November 6 and it features and was produced by Swizz Beatz.